 Counter Fridge & Freezer

 It’s essential that we consider every space-saving option when storing food.
 Incorporating counter storage into your food preparation stations frees up a lot of precious kitchen space.
 This under-counter storage provides easy access to ingredients via drawers or doors and is available with 1-4 doors dependent on the space available.
-If you have a higher demand for fresh produce or frozen foods a cold or frozen room may be required.
+If you have a higher demand for fresh produce or frozen foods a cold room or frozen storage room may be required.

 During Service: Food Preparation Equipment